unixorn/sysadmin-reading-list/README.md

 * [Clean Code](https://www.amazon.es/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) - Every year, countless hours and significant resources are lost because of poorly written code.
 But it doesn't have to be that way.
 Martin has teamed up with his colleagues from Object Mentor to distill their best agile practice of cleaning code "on the fly" into a book that will instill within you the values of a software craftsman and make you a better programmer-but only if you work at it.
 * [Continuous Delivery](https://smile.amazon.com/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912) - A book that has rapidly become *the* guide to planning and implementing build pipelines.
 * [Effective DevOps](http://shop.oreilly.com/product/0636920039846.do) - A practical guide for creating affinity among teams and promoting efficient tool usage in your company.
-* [Git Magic (free ebook)](http://www-cs-students.stanford.edu/~blynn/gitmagic/) - Git is a version control Swiss army knife.
+* [Git Magic (free ebook)](http://www-cs-students.stanford.edu/~blynn/gitmagic/) - `git` is a version control Swiss army knife.
 A reliable versatile multipurpose revision control tool whose extraordinary flexibility makes it tricky to learn, let alone master.
 * [Hello DNS](https://github.com/ahupowerdns/hello-dns) - Every sysadmin/sre needs to know how DNS works.
 Start with [DNS Basics](https://github.com/ahupowerdns/hello-dns/blob/master/basic.md) it's a good introduction.
 * [Lean Startup](https://smile.amazon.com/Lean-Startup-Entrepreneurs-Continuous-Innovation/dp/0307887898) or [Lean Enterprise](https://smile.amazon.com/Lean-Enterprise-Performance-Organizations-Innovate/dp/1449368425) - This pair describes the process surrounding implementation and use of Lean principles in Startup and Enterprise organizations.
 There are a number of companion pieces that extend the principles to specific fields of study and implementation, such as [Lean Analytics](https://smile.amazon.com/Lean-Analytics-Better-Startup-Faster/dp/1449335675).
 * [Site Reliability Engineering](http://shop.oreilly.com/product/0636920041528.do) - How Google Runs Production Systems.
 This can be read online for free at Google's SRE [site](https://landing.google.com/sre/book/index.html).
-* [Systems Performance: Enterprise and Cloud](https://smile.amazon.com/Systems-Performance-Enterprise-Brendan-Gregg/dp/0133390098) by Brendan Gregg, this book is an award winner and a favorite of many a sysadmin, it addresses systems performance at scale.
+* [Systems Performance: Enterprise and Cloud](https://smile.amazon.com/Systems-Performance-Enterprise-Brendan-Gregg/dp/0133390098) by Brendan Gregg, this book is an award winner and a favorite of many a sysadmin and SRE, it addresses systems performance at scale.
 * [The Art of Capacity Planning](https://smile.amazon.com/Art-Capacity-Planning-Scaling-Resources-ebook/dp/B0026OR2Y0) - John Allspaw's book is a hands-on and practical guide to planning for such growth, with many techniques and considerations to help you plan, deploy, and manage web application infrastructure.
 * [The Art of Monitoring](https://artofmonitoring.com/) - James Turnbull's book on the art of modern application and infrastructure monitoring and metrics.
-* [The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations](https://smile.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002) - The results of a multi-user case study on DevOps and the practical-oriented sequel to The Phoenix Project
+* [The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations](https://smile.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002) - The results of a multi-user case study on DevOps and the practical-oriented sequel to [The Phoenix Project](http://smile.amazon.com/Phoenix-Project-DevOps-Helping-Business-ebook/dp/B00AZRBLHO).
 * [The Goal](https://smile.amazon.com/Goal-Process-Ongoing-Improvement/dp/0884271951/ref=zg_bs_10020725011_1) - A foundational novel on the Theory of Constraints and many other operational concerns.
 * [The Phoenix Project](http://smile.amazon.com/Phoenix-Project-DevOps-Helping-Business-ebook/dp/B00AZRBLHO) - know why your projects are important to the business.
 * [The Practice of Cloud System Administration](https://smile.amazon.com/Practice-Cloud-System-Administration-Distributed/dp/032194318X), by Tom Limoncelli.
 Focuses on “distributed” or “cloud” computing and brings a DevOps/SRE sensibility to the practice of system administration.
 Includes case studies and examples from Google, Etsy, Twitter, Facebook, Netflix, Amazon, and other industry giants are explained in practical ways that are useful to all enterprises.